-To reach the right people at the right time, use targeting to show your Promoted Pins to specific audiences.
-Aside from location, gender, language and device, you can also target your ads by using interests, keywords or audiences—or a combination of all three.
+To reach the right people at the right time, use targeting to show your Promoted Pins to relevant Pinners.
+Aside from location, gender, language and device, you can also target your ads by using interests, keywords or audiences—or any combination of all the three.

-Consider adding keywords related to the thing you’re promoting—for instance, if you’re promoting kid-friendly snacks, try targeting people interested in “parenting” and people interested in “healthy snacks”.
-However, make sure any keywords you add are relevant and compliant with our policies, or your ad may get rejected.
+Add keywords related to the ad you’re promoting—for instance, if you’re promoting living room furniture, try targeting people searching for “living room decor” or “home decor ideas.”
+However, make sure any keywords you add are relevant to your Pin and compliant with our policies, or your ad may get rejected.

 Audience targeting helps you reach a more specific group of people, and combines the info you know about your customers with info we have on our end about people and the way they use Pinterest.

 When you use audience targeting, your Promoted Pins will show up in the home feed, as well as the everything and popular feeds.
 (If you use keyword targeting as well, they’ll show up in search results too.)